dossiersolutions/kolibri-tools/README.md

 };
 ```

-### HOWTO

-This repository contains the `kolibri-update-dependencies` script, which automatically fills in `package.json` based on local `dependencies.local.js` files, which in turn may require modules, automatically including their dependencies as well.
+`kolibri-update-dependencies`, automatically fills in `package.json` based on local `dependencies.local.js` files, which in turn may require modules, automatically including their dependencies as well.

-Just install it and run `kolibri-update-dependencies`.